moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-database.md

-// DM: todoMM: link? or, AI prompt? always include the source of the info!
+//(done) DM: todoMM: link? or, AI prompt? always include the source of the info!
 In the future when you come back and read this, source is useful in many ways.
-Setup the firebase database and connect it to the project.
+MM: i was writing while watching the video from src: https://www.youtube.com/watch?v=_ycD0d7skdQ Setup the firebase database and connect it to the project.
   1. go to firebase console and opened my project.
   2. on the left sidebar, click on firebase database.